MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretStore/Set-SecretStoreConfiguration.md

 ### -PasswordTimeout

-Configuration option that provides the session password timeout in seconds.
-Takes an argument whose value determines the session password timeout in seconds.
-When the timeout value is reached, the current password value is invalidated for the session.
+Specifies how many seconds the **SecretStore** remains unlocked after authenticating with a password.
+After the timeout has elapsed, the current password value is invalidated for the session.
+Accessing the **SecretStore** after the timeout requires the password again.

 ```yaml
 Type: Int32